mmollina/Cpp_and_R/README.md

 ##Introduction to C++

-First let us start with some basic C++ examples.
+First, let us start with some basic C++ examples.
 The very first example is the famous "Hello world!"